 The Federal Alliance for Safe Homes, or FLASH, recommends gate valves.
 They are more complex, and you operate them by hand.
 But they provide stronger seals than flap or check valves, which open automatically to allow water to flow out and then close when water tries to get in.

 Valves should be installed on all pipes entering the house, FLASH advises.

-This is easy enough to determine by watching how water flows or accumulates during an average rainstorm, says FLASH President Leslie Chapman-Henderson.
+This is easy enough to determine by watching how water flows or accumulates during an average rainstorm, says FLASH President and CEO Leslie Chapman-Henderson.

-If your street is prone to standing water even after a fairly ordinary rainstorm, talk to your county planning or environmental services department, advises Chapman-Henderson.
+If your street is prone to standing water even after a fairly ordinary rainstorm, talk to your county planning or environmental services department, she advises.
 "A major part of their job is water flow, and they can make suggestions."

 If your home floods frequently and moving isn't an option, you may need to take drastic and costly measures.